-Polls close at 8 p.m. for Tuesday’s special election in Pennsylvania’s 42nd state House district.
+Polls closed at 8 p.m. for Tuesday’s special election in Pennsylvania’s 42nd state House district.
+The Associated Press called the race around 8:45 p.m.

 The district includes South Hills suburbs Mount Lebanon, Dormont, Castle Shannon, Baldwin Township and part of Upper St. Clair.
-On the ballot are Democratic high school teacher Jennifer Mazzocco and Republican attorney Joseph Leckenby.
+On the ballot were Mazzocco, a Democratic high school teacher, and Republican attorney Joseph Leckenby.

-The winner will serve the remainder of the 2025-26 legislative term after the district’s prior representative, Dan Miller, a Democrat, resigned in January to become a judge.
+Mazzocco will serve the remainder of the 2025-26 legislative term after the district’s prior representative, Dan Miller, a Democrat, resigned in January to become a judge.
+Mazzocco is a 42-year-old teacher at Allderdice High School.

 The winners will have to run in primaries and general elections this year to keep their seats going into the next term.